CenturyLink (CTL) Q3 2017 Results - Earnings Call Transcript

 David Barden - Bank of America - Merrill Lynch

 Hey, guys.
 Thanks for taking the questions.
-I guess, just to start off with, I mean recognize you had an aggressive plan and you were looking to maybe growing revenue sequentially.
+I guess, just to start off with, I mean recognizing you had an aggressive plan and you were looking at maybe growing revenue sequentially.
 The reality is core revenues came in above the low end of the guide.
-The core revenues are in line with your expectations.
+The core revenues are in line with Street expectations.
 The headline revenue miss is mostly on equipment revenue.

-So as you kind of look out with respect to the industry dynamic, I guess, I would love to hear maybe Jeff and Glen, kind of weigh in on how important it is that we're taking a four player market competing for the national and global enterprise services business and turning it into a three-player market, and how you think that that is going to change share dynamics and pricing dynamics, that'd be helpful?
+So if you kind of look out with respect to the industry dynamic, I guess, I would love to hear maybe Jeff and Glen, kind of weigh in on how important it is that we're taking a four player market competing for the national and global enterprise services business and turning it into a three-player market, and how you think that that is going to change share dynamics and pricing dynamics, that'd be helpful?

-And then second, Sunit, I think you talked about kind of 4.2 times leverage today, a goal of 3 times to 4 times.
-You know at this moment in time and probably most likely tomorrow, the return on pushing stock is actually a lot higher than anything you could do on the balance sheet right now.
-As you look at what's happening to your stock and the big diversion (52:00) between your confidence in the dividend and the market is kind of lack of confidence, how do you arbitrage that and could you take advantage of that in the market with the cash you're generating today?
+And then second, Sunit, I think you talked about kind of a 4.2 times leverage today, a goal of 3 times to 4 times.
+You know at this moment in time and probably most likely tomorrow, the return on purchasing stock is actually a lot higher than anything you could do on the balance sheet right now.
+As you look at what's happening to your stock and the big divergence between your confidence in the dividend and the market's kind of lack of confidence, how do you arbitrage that and could you take advantage of that in the market with the cash you're generating today?
 Thanks.

 Sunit Patel - CenturyLink, Inc.

 Okay.
-Bart, I'll tackle that one first.
+Dave, I'll tackle that one first.
 So I think with all these things, there is a balance between leverage.
 And as you correctly point out, dividend yield is sitting in double-digits, which makes it very attractive to buy back stock.
 I think that our focus really in the first year is to drive the operating performance, make sure we are delivering on the synergies and we've got plans that we're executing on to drive the transformation that Jeff talked about.
 And then we'll see where we are over the next year from an EBITDA growth and where the stock's traded at then.
 And no, it's not lost on us that there's an arbitrage there.
 I think just in the near-term, we're going to focus on driving the operating performance and then continue to study that and take a look at that, but probably nothing in the short term, but we are keenly looking at that.

 Jeff Storey - CenturyLink, Inc.